ekke/ekkesSHAREexample/README.md

 !!! not production ready !!!

-!!! please set Permission WRITE_EXTERNAL_STORAGE on Android 6+ !!!

-!!! please use Target SDK 23 on Android !!!

 ## 1. HowTo share Files from Qt Mobile App with other Apps on Android and iOS

 On Android we're using Intents, on iOS UIDocumentInteractionController.

-Developed and tested on Android 6, Android 7, Android 8, iOS and Qt 5.9.1
+Developed and tested on Android 6, Android 7, Android 8, iOS and Qt 5.10.1
-Android: Target SDK 23
-there are changes in Android 7: https://developer.android.com/about/versions/nougat/android-7.0-changes.html#sharing-files
+Android: This release now supports FileProvider and sets Permissions if incoming Files need
+iOS: This release supports Xcode 9.x and minimum iOS 10 (required by Qt 5.10.1)

+Now more examplels included to share with other Apps: PNG, JPEG, DOCX, PDF

 Here's an Overview about the workflows, per ex.
 Open a File from inside your App and edit in another App outside.